School Board Policy 619 -

 III.
 Standards for Staff Development

-A. The district Staff Development Committee, using input from building principals and the Teaching and Learning team, shall address the needs of all staff in prioritizing staff development which will ensure effective implementation of the Minnesota Academic Standards and federal law at all levels.
+A. The district's Staff Development Committee, using input from building principals and the Teaching and Learning team, shall address the needs of all staff in prioritizing staff development which will ensure effective implementation of the Graduation Assessment Requirement and federal law at all levels.
 The School Board will be advised on the planning of staff development opportunities.

-B. The school district shall place a high priority on staff development including activities, programs, and other efforts to implement the Minnesota Academic Standards effectively and to upgrade that implementation continuously.
+B. The school district shall place a high priority on staff development including activities, programs, and other efforts to implement the Graduation Assessment Requirements effectively and to upgrade that implementation continuously.

-C. Staff development plans for the school district shall address identified needs for Minnesota Academic Standards implementation throughout all levels of the school district programs.
+C. Staff development plans for the school district shall address identified needs for Graduation Assessment Requirements implementation throughout all levels of the school district programs.

-D. In-service, staff meeting, and district and building-level staff development plans and programs shall focus on improving implementation of the Minnesota Academic Standards at all levels for all students, including those with special needs.
+D. In-service, staff meeting, and district and building level staff development plans and programs shall focus on improving implementation of the Graduation Assessment Requirements at all levels for all students, including those with special needs.

 IV.
 Training and Professional Development